structurizr/dsl/docs/language-reference.md

 ### enterprise

-The ```enterprise``` keyword provides a way to define a named "enterprise" (e.g. an organisation).
+The ```enterprise``` keyword provides a way to define a named "enterprise" (e.g. an organisation) within the top-level model.
 Any people or software systems defined inside this block will be deemed to be "internal", while all others will be deemed to be "external".
 On System Landscape and System Context diagrams, an enterprise is represented as a dashed box.
 Only a single enterprise can be defined within a model.

 ```
 enterprise <name> {